L'Architecture est dans le Pré / Claas architectes

 -

-Architect in ChargeBoris Nauleau
+- Architect In Charge:Boris Nauleau

-From the architect.
+Text description provided by the architects.
 Some projects are more particular than others, so when my brother asked me to design his house, the personal stakes were great.
 As a young farmer his financial supports are limited, but he has regular opportunities to build and maintain buildings on the farm.
 In most cases, they are made of metal fabrics delivered in kit.
 This know-how combined with its working time flexibility allowed to conceive the project in self-construction.

 The project implements its know-how (framework, cladding, roofing, etc.), while controlling the budget and the general architectural qualities.